TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

   an 'independent' (or nearly so) test-set is that the validity of those results does not depend on any of the usual parametric assumptions.
-The only assumption is that both the training and test sets are randomly and indendently drawn from the same population of interest.
+The only assumption is that both the training and test sets are randomly and independently drawn from the same population of interest.
 That is, the results will be valid despite many types of ugliness you might encounter in residual plots.
 However, the precision of the estimates will depend on how large the test-sets are.
 We want as large a test-set as possible in